 Throwback to Carmel by the Sea, California!
 Reminiscing because when I posed with this cookie, I never knew I would be on the bake off.
 I always dreamed that I would be though!
 California dreaming!!! 💖💖💖#dreamcometrue . . . . #gbbo #baking #gbbo2018 #carmel #kimjoyskitchen #kimjoy #bake #ilovebaking #carmelbythesea #california #californiadreaming #dream #happy #instagood #thegreatbritishbakeoff #thegreatbritishbakingshow #howdidigethere #love #dreamsdocometrue

-Kim-Joy, known for her quirky style and bold eye makeup agreed with him and this made us think: do vegans have a particular look and what is a stereotypical vegan look?
+Kim-Joy, known for her quirky style and bold eye makeup agreed.
+But, do vegans have a particular look and what is a stereotypical vegan look?

 Well, we took to Twitter to speak to Bake Off viewers to see what they think.